vmware-tanzu-learning/cnd-config-practices-eduk8s/workshop-instructions/content/exercises/02-using-configmap.md

 After completing the lab, you will be able to:

--   Explain how to configure an application running on Kubernetes using a *ConfigMap*
+-   Demonstrate use of a modern container orchestration platform's features for configuring an application deployment's environment variables.

 ## Get started